flenniken/statictea/docs/regexes.md

 # matchPatternCached

-Match a pattern in a string.
-Cache the compiled regular expression pattern.
+Match a pattern in a string and cache the compiled regular expression pattern.

 ```nim
 proc matchPatternCached(str: string; pattern: string; start: Natural = 0): Option[